rotki/rotki/docs/api.rst

    :statuscode 409: No user is currently logged in
    :statuscode 500: Internal rotki error

-Query the current price of assets
+Query the latest price of assets
 ===================================

-.. http:post:: /api/(version)/assets/prices/current
+.. http:post:: /api/(version)/assets/prices/latest

-   Querying this endpoint with a list of assets and a target asset will return an object with the the price of the assets in the target asset currency.
+   Querying this endpoint with a list of assets and a target asset will return a mapping of assets to their prices in the target asset and an integer representing the oracle the price was gotten from.
 Providing an empty list or no target asset is an error.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.